Azure-Samples/modern-data-warehouse-dataops/e2e_samples/parking_sensors/README.md

         - Git repository name: **forked Github repository**
         - Collaboration branch: **master**
         - Root folder: **/adf**
-        - Import Existing Data Factory resource to respository: **Unselected**
+        - Import Existing Data Factory resource to repository: **Unselected**
     5. Navigating to "Author" tab, you should see all the pipelines deployed.
     6. Select `Connections` > `Ls_KeyVault`.
 Update the Base Url to the KeyVault Url of your DEV environment.
     7. Select `Connections` > `Ls_AdlsGen2_01`.
 Update URL to the ADLS Gen2 Url of your DEV environment.